im-naren/develbyte/blog/2025-11-08-why-latency-not-partitions-dictates-database-consistency.md

 So, consider this an open journal.
 I’ll do my best to cut through the jargon, flag the breakthroughs, and be honest about what clicked and what didn’t.

-Welcome to Week 1!
-And to kick things off, I picked a paper that’s sparked more conversations (and arguments!) in our world than almost any other:
+To kick things off, I picked a paper that’s sparked more conversations (and arguments!) in our world than almost any other:

 [Consistency Tradeoffs in Modern Distributed Database System Design by Daniel Abadi](https://www.cs.umd.edu/~abadi/papers/abadi-pacelc.pdf)